 The type fitted to most WRC cars.
-Gear selections are made by gearshift rather than the traditional 'H' gate manual system typically found on production cars.
+Gear selections are typically made by a steering wheel-mounted paddle rather than the traditional 'H' gate manual system typically found on production cars.

 There are usually three service periods during a WRC day – 15 minutes in the morning, 30 minutes at lunchtime and 45 minutes in the evening.
 Teams can perform repairs or modifications to cars during these periods, and select their tyre choice for the following loop of stages.

 The choice of tyres and suspension adjustments to give a WRC car maximum performance.

 The opportunity for crews to test their competition cars on terrain similar to the rally before the event starts.
 Competitors must drive through the shakedown stage at least three times, with all passes timed.